bsccf/Uni-notes/Mechanics structures and materials/Materials/chain length and polymer strength.md

 - Short enough chains could act more like a fluid than a firm structure
 - Contribute little to overall material strength

-Of course chain's exist on a spectrum between these two extremes, but as you can see longer chains will generally resault in higher [[]]
+Of course chain's exist on a spectrum between these two extremes, but as you can see longer chains will generally resault in a higher [[ultimate tensile strength]].